Efficient Exploration of Chemical Kinetics: Conclusions

-The development of powerful, specialized tools requires a significant investment of expert effort, yet their long-term maintenance and the management of their inherent technical debt represent a systemic challenge in academic research.
-The future of the field depends not only on the creation of novel algorithms but on the development of a science of scientific software itself by treating the software itself as a first-class research object, we can ensure that the insights gained from one generation of scientific inquiry provide a robust and lasting foundation for the next.
+The development of powerful, specialized tools demands a significant investment of expert effort, yet their long-term maintenance and the management of their inherent technical debt represent a systemic challenge in academic research.
+The future of the field depends not only on the creation of novel algorithms but on the elevation of software construction to the status of a science itself.
+By treating the software as a first-class research object, we ensure that the insights gained from one generation of scientific inquiry provide a robust foundation for the next.

+Across the breadth of this thesis, we emphasized that efficient representations emerge only through the effort expended in ``speaking binary.''
+The era of ``formula translation''—blindly transcribing mathematical notation into code—has ended.
+The constraints of modern hardware, particularly in the exascale era, demand a deeper engagement with memory hierarchies, vectorization, and concurrency.
+The success of the \gls{otgpd} serves as a testament to this philosophy; it functions essentially as an exercise in rigorous profiling.
+We identified that hyperparameter estimation constituted the wall-time bottleneck and addressed it not through clearer mathematics, but through algorithmic restructuring and data pruning.
+Thus, technical mastery over average-time complexity must accompany theoretical innovation.